 - Warding away animals

-I admit that I usually bring a firestarter along with me when I go camping.
+I admit that I usually bring a firestarter (Amazon link) along with me when I go camping.
 A bit of toilet paper works great.
 Or, if I really planned ahead, I rub some Vaseline on cotton balls.
 It lights up in a second and burns for a long time.

 But what if you don’t have a firestarter?
 Making a featherstick is a great way to get a fire going – especially if you are trying to make a fire in wet conditions.